Name: Kelby Johnson

-Fifth graders at Robinson Elementary School in Hazard, KY love having Kelby Johnson in their group for class projects.
-He is smart, funny, easy to work with, pays attention and gets things done.
+Kelby is smart, funny, pays attention and gets things done.
 Best of all, he has a kind heart.

-Kelby’s cousin Donna Smith, a sixth grader at the school, looks forward to when he stops by her locker to say hello, sometimes with a gentle hug.
-Such moments have a way of taking her back to when they were small.
-Kelby would pull Donna or her brother Kain by the hand when he wanted to join them in games or activities.
+Throughout his childhood, Kelby mostly communicated by showing pictures, giving hugs, pointing, writing and occasionally verbalizing single words.
+His cousin Donna shared that when they were small, Kelby would pull her or her brother Kain by the hand when he wanted to join them in games or activities.
 Or he simply walked away when he didn’t feel like playing.